-Investments in common/collective trusts included \$8,056,669 of investment in Schwab Stable Value Fund and \$6,108,685 of investments in Schwab Managed Retirement Trust Funds as of December 31, 2010.
+Investments in common/collective trusts included \$7,467,743 and \$8,056,669 of investment in the Schwab Stable Value Select Fund and \$5,651,074 and \$6,108,685 of investments in various Schwab Managed Retirement Funds as of December 31, 2011 and 2010, respectively.
 The fair value of these investments was calculated using net asset value (NAV) per unit in accordance with ASU 2009-12, "Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent)".

-The Schwab Stable Value Fund seeks to maintain principal value, protect against market price volatility, obtain consistent income return and provide liquidity for benefit payments and withdrawals.
-This Fund invests primarily in investment contracts issued by insurance companies, banks and other financial institutions, and other instruments authorized by the Amended and Restated Declaration of Trust of the Charles Schwab Stable Value Fund dated August 20, 2009.
+The Schwab Stable Value Select Fund seeks to maintain principal value, protect against market price volatility, obtain consistent income return and provide liquidity for benefit payments and withdrawals.
+This Fund invests primarily in investment contracts issued by insurance companies, banks and other financial institutions, and other instruments authorized by the Amended and Restated Declaration of Trust of the Charles Schwab Stable Value Select Fund dated August 20, 2009.

-The Schwab Managed Retirement Trust Funds seek to provide total return for investors retiring approximately at or near the target year.
+The Schwab Managed Retirement Funds seek to provide total return for investors retiring approximately at or near the target year.
 These Funds are diversified across several asset classes, including, but not limited to, Commodities, Large Cap Equities, Mid Cap Equities, Small Cap Equities, International Equities, Fixed Income, Treasury Inflation Protected Securities ("TIPS"), Real Estate Investment Trusts ("REITs"), and Stable Value.
-Assets are allocated to a combination of underlying Schwab Institutional Trust Funds, the Charles Schwab Stable Value Fund, and non-proprietary unitized accounts and collective trust and mutual funds.
+Assets are allocated to a combination of underlying Schwab Institutional Trust Funds, the Charles Schwab Stable Value Select Fund, and non-proprietary unitized accounts and collective trust and mutual funds.
 These Funds are designed to provide a single investment portfolio that adjusts over time to meet the changing risk and return objectives of investors over their expected investment horizon.
 As the target retirement date approaches, the Funds' portfolio becomes more conservative with a larger fixed income and stable value investment component.